khushimarothi/LeetCode/readme.md

-# Leetcode Questions and solutions
+# Leetcode Questions and solution
 #### This repo contains leetcode question and it's solution